syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 Each data label can be represented by the following:

-* Label - Displays the segment label content at the (X, Y) point.
+* Label - displays the segment label content at the (X, Y) point.
-* ConnectorLine - Line used to connect the (X, Y) point and the label element.
+* Connector line - used to connect the (X, Y) point and the label element.

 ## Enable data label